 A virtual assistant, short VA, provides support to businesses, business owners or private persons on a remote basis.
 The aim is to free up time for clients by doing tasks these clients don’t want to do or cannot do.

-Especially, when you have several clients you need to be able to structure and prioritise your workload, so you can deliver a high standard of quality to everyone.
+- Especially, when you have several clients you need to be able to structure and prioritize your workload, so you can deliver a high standard of quality to everyone.